lukehowell1112/subscription_manager/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [x] **Backend listens for WebSocket connection** - index.js uses wss.on("connection", ...) and listens for incoming websocket connections.
-It also extracts the auth token from the cookie header and connects userId and userEmail to the socket so it knows who's connected.
+- [x] **Backend listens for WebSocket connection** - Implemented in `service/index.js` using `wss.on("connection", ...)`.
+Authenticates each connection via cookie token and attaches the user's ID to the socket.
-- [x] **Frontend makes WebSocket connection** - A websocket url is created when the dashboard mounts inside a useEffect.
+- [x] **Frontend makes WebSocket connection** - The dashboard connects via `new WebSocket(url)` on mount, using `ws://` locally and `wss://` in production.
-- [x] **Data sent over WebSocket connection** - The serveer sends information to the client and from the client to the server.
+- [x] **Data sent over WebSocket connection** - The server broadcasts subscription changes (add, edit, delete) and dashboard share notifications to relevant connected clients.
-- [x] **WebSocket data displayed** - The user will receive messages and live updates through a toast notifiaction through setLiveMessage.
+- [x] **WebSocket data displayed** - Incoming messages trigger live data reloads and display a toast notification to the user.
 - [x] **Application is fully functional** - That's a wrap!